 Gonadotropin-releasing hormone (GnRH) agonists can be used to control bleeding.
 Due to common side effects however – such as hot flashes, mood changes and osteoporosis – use is generally limited to six months.

 Cyklokapron reduces heavy periods by enhancing the body’s clotting ability – but serious side effects include deep venous thrombosis (DVT) and pulmonary embolism (clots in the lung).

 Mirena IUD for Adenomyosis

-Mirena is an IUD that slowly releases sex hormone Progestrone over 5 years.
+Mirena is an IUD that slowly releases sex the hormone Progestrone over 5 years.

-A Turkish study showed Mirena could be as effective as hysterectomy for controlling heavy menstrual bleeding.
+A Turkish study showed Mirena could be as effective as a hysterectomy for controlling heavy menstrual bleeding.

 A 3-year follow-up study from China showed Mirena could be effective for pain control.
 However satisfaction rate was only 56.3% at 12 month.
 The side effects were prolonged light bleeding (25%), irregular bleeding (14%), and weight gain, ovarian cyst, lower abdominal pain and acne.

 Mirena is less effective in women with extensive adenomyosis when the uterus is larger than 150ml.
 Discontinuation rate of 70% is noted in women with uterine volume larger than 314ml.

 Uterine Artery Embolisation for Adenomyosis